FOLLOW US

 Drug laws are similar to the UK.
 Possessing or trafficking drugs is dealt with severely.

 It’s generally illegal to wear any clothing or object in public that covers your face.
-You could be fined up to 150 euro.
-See the See the Austrian government website information on the law and a list of exemptions.
+You could get a fine of up to 150 euros.
+See information on Austria’s face-covering ban, including a list of exemptions.

 Public transport